SerBuryat/knowledge-base/inbox/threads, async.md

 - `Channel` are gateways through which the native I/O services(file, network socket etc.) of the OS can be accessed with a minimum of overhead, and `Buffer` are the internal endpoints used by `Channel` to send and receive data.
 - `Channel` implementations often use native code, so this is only natural.
 The `Channel` interfaces allow you to gain access to low-level I/O services in a controlled and portable way.
 - `Channel` can operate in *blocking* or *nonblocking* modes.
 A `Channel` in nonblocking mode never puts the invoking *thread* to sleep.
 The requested operation either completes immediately or returns a result indicating that nothing was done.
 - `FileChannel` are always blocking and cannot be placed into nonblocking mode.
 Modern OS have sophisticated caching and prefetch algorithms that usually give local disk I/O very low latency.
-The nonblocking paradigm of stream-oriented I/O doesn't make as much sense for file-oriented operations because of the fundamentally **different nature of file I/O(==what is diff???==)**. **For file I/O, the true winner is asynchronous I/O(==[non-blocking I/O and async I/O](https://stackoverflow.com/questions/17615272/java-selector-is-asynchronous-or-non-blocking-architecture)???==)**, which lets a process request one or more I/O operations from the OS but does not wait for them to complete.
+The nonblocking paradigm of stream-oriented I/O doesn't make as much sense for file-oriented operations because of the fundamentally **different nature of file I/O(==what is diff???==)**.
+For file I/O, the true winner is asynchronous I/O([non-blocking I/O and async I/O](https://stackoverflow.com/questions/17615272/java-selector-is-asynchronous-or-non-blocking-architecture)???), which lets a process request one or more I/O operations from the OS but does not wait for them to complete.
 The process is notified at a later time that the requested I/O has completed (**==how notified ???==**).
 Asynchronous I/O is an advanced capability not available on many OS.
 - [ ] - A name used for asynchronous I/O in the Windows API is _[overlapped I/O](https://en.wikipedia.org/wiki/Overlapped_I/O "Overlapped I/O")_.
 - [ ] - [Direct memory access](https://en.wikipedia.org/wiki/Direct_memory_access "Direct memory access") (DMA) can greatly increase the efficiency of a polling-based system, and [hardware interrupts](https://en.wikipedia.org/wiki/Hardware_interrupt "Hardware interrupt") can eliminate the need for polling entirely.
 - [ ] - `int channels = selector.select()`- this call blocks indefinitely if no `Channels` are ready.
 As soon as at least one of the registered `Channels` is ready, the selection key set of the `Selector` is updated, and the ready sets for each ready `Channel` will be updated.
 The return value will be the number of `Channels` determined to be ready.